MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 keywords: spatial sound, surround sound, 3d audio, 3d sound, spatial audio
 ---

-# Audio
+# Spatial Audio

-Audio is a key component of many applications and can be used to provide UI feedback, call attention to visual elements, evoke an ambience, and provide cues about the environmentand application state.
-Audio takes on special importance and power in mixed reality applications.
-New input modalities make audio-based UI feedback essential to user effectiveness, and holograms in your world, especially those that move, beg for audio to ground them.
-Head tracking makes immersive spatialization possible, and life-size, walk-around holograms increase the emotional impact of realistic acoustics.
+Spatial audio takes on new life in mixed reality applications with low-latency head tracking.
+You can use spatial audio in your application to provide UI feedback, call attention to visual elements, evoke an ambience, and provide cues about the environment and application state.

-Application scenarios vary, with some scenarios needing only simple spatialization or stereo audio, while others benefit from realistic multi-room acoustics, and levels in between.
-We've organized materials to help you determine your needs and set goals for audio design and realism, and we provide tools and guides to reach those goals.
+Spatial audio can be about more than spatialization.
+Holograms in your world, especially those that move, beg for environment processing to ground them.
+Life-size, walk-around holograms increase the emotional impact of realistic acoustics.

 <br>